stationaryreality/Wordpress-Customization/docs/performance.md

 My server runs on Linode’s **Nanode** plan — the entry-level \$5/month tier with 1 GB RAM, 1 virtual CPU, and 25 GB storage.
 While minimal, this setup works well for small sites, especially with the right performance strategies in place.
 I can scale up anytime if demand increases.

-Even with this setup, **Cloudflare’s CDN** lets me stretch performance by caching content across a global network, reducing direct load on my server.
+Even with this setup, **Cloudflare’s CDN** lets me stretch performance by caching content across a worldwide network, reducing direct load on my server.

 ---